Speak to a qualified cancer nurse

 - If the CA125 level stays the same or rises during chemotherapy, it may mean the cancer is not responding to treatment.

 - If you did not have raised CA125 when you were diagnosed, this blood test won’t be used to monitor if the treatment is working.

 Side effects of chemotherapy

 Chemotherapy can affect healthy cells in the body, which may cause side effects.
 Not everyone will have side effects, and they will vary according to the drugs you are given.
 Your treatment team will talk to you about what to expect and how to manage any side effects.

 Nausea and vomiting – Some types of chemotherapy drugs may make you feel sick (nauseous) or vomit.
-You will generally be given anti-nausea medicines with each chemotherapy session to help prevent or reduce nausea and vomiting.
+You will probably be given anti-nausea medicines with each chemotherapy session to help prevent or reduce nausea and vomiting.
 Whether or not you feel sick is not a sign of how well the treatment is working.

 Changed bowel habits – Some chemotherapy drugs, pain medicines and anti-nausea drugs can cause constipation or diarrhoea.
 Tell your doctor or nurse if your bowel habits have changed.
-If you are constipated, they may recommend taking laxatives.

 - a temperature of 38°C or above

 - any sudden decline in your health.

 Hair loss – Depending on the chemotherapy drug you receive, you will probably lose your head and body hair.
 Some treatment centres offer cold caps, which can sometimes reduce the amount of hair loss.